Burkina Faso: Risk Assessment

 Social tensions associated with the problem of the constitution and the cost of living

 The question of the constitution, which prevents President B. Compaoré from standing for election in 2015, and local social demands are on the agenda.
 Even if the ruling Congress for Democracy and Progress party does not have the necessary majority in Parliament to change the constitution, the passing in May 2013 of a law on creating of a Senate could change the situation.
 The opposition and civil society fear that an amendment might be passed, if the two chambers were required to sit at the same time, especially since many of the senators would have to be appointed by the executive.
 This situation, together with the protests against the high cost of living and corruption, fed into the popular demonstrations of June and July 2013.
-The opposition is capitalising on the discontent to organise itself around a common platform and is presenting itself as a viable alternative.
+The opposition is capitalizing on the discontent to organize itself around a common platform and is presenting itself as a viable alternative.
 With the aim of maintaining pressure on the government, the unrest could intensify in 2014.
-With regard to security, though the Islamic threat seems to have been thwarted in neighbouring Mali, the country could still be vulnerable to incursions.
+With regard to security, though the Islamic threat seems to have been thwarted in neighboring Mali, the country could still be vulnerable to incursions.
 For this reason, border surveillance has been strengthened.
 Regulations are being tightened with the adoption in May of a bill on public-private partnerships.
 However, judicial deficiencies and restrictive regulations on financial innovations are impeding investment.

 - Africa’s leading cotton producer

 - Good economic policy record and implementation of structural reforms

 - Support of the international financial community (one of the first countries to benefit from the HIPC initiative)

 - Economy highly exposed to climatic vagaries